opendocsg/slw-judgments-backfill/2015_SGHC_304/report.md

  (h) whether others were procured to commit the contemptuous act.

 11     The above list of factors, while useful, is not exhaustive.
 The court would have to also determine which of the factors are relevant to the case at hand and the weight that should be assigned to each factor.
 I must nevertheless issue a salutary warning that a custodial sentence is not the starting point in committal.
-As stated in _Lee Shieh-Peen Clement v Ho Chin Nguang and others_ [2010] 4 SLR 801 at [45], “committal to prison is normally a measure of last resort”.
+As stated in _Lee Shieh-Peen Clement v Ho Chin Nguang and others_ <span class="citation">[2010] 4 SLR 801</span> at [45], “committal to prison is normally a measure of last resort”.

 12     The present case had both aggravating and mitigating factors which had to be considered.
 On the one hand, it was clear that the defendants were aware of the ambit of the 1 August 2012 Order and committed the contemptuous acts deliberately.
 As directors of Guan Ho, they were also in a position of responsibility and influence and a higher standard of care was expected of them.